Inca Trail in Peru: Route, Permits, Preparation, and History to Machu Picchu

 History and Significance

-The Inca Trail is part of the larger context of the Qhapaq Ñan, the Andean road system of the Inca.
-UNESCO describes this network as a communication, trade, and defense system of more than 30,000 kilometers.
-It connected regions of the former Tawantinsuyu across modern country borders.
+The Inca Trail is part of the larger Qhapaq Ñan, the Andean road system of the Incas.
+UNESCO describes this network as a communication, trade, and defense system spanning more than 30,000 kilometers.
+It connected regions of the former Tawantinsuyu across modern national borders.

-The well-known tourist Inca Trail to Machu Picchu is only a section of this much larger infrastructure.
-Its impact stems from the fact that the path, landscape, and archaeological sites occur together.
+The well-known tourist Inca Trail to Machu Picchu is only a small part of this much larger infrastructure.
+Its impact stems from the way, landscape, and archaeological sites appearing together.
 A stone staircase here is not just a physical challenge, but a piece of ancient traffic and ritual order.

 More background information can be found on the pages History of Peru, Inca Gods, and Inca Mythology.